ahmadsolehin/Simple-Facebook-Login-Graph-API-JavaScript-SDK/README.md

 # Simple-step

-1. Create a new app id in facebook developer account
+1. Create a new app id in facebook developer account <br>
+2. Copy and paste app id in index.html